Georgia (State)

 Polsinelli

-Polsinelli has grown beyond its Kansas City roots to inhabit various strategic locations throughout the country, often attracting local talent in the surrounding area.
-The firm’s aggressive expansion over the years has equipped it with breadth and depth in many areas of litigation.
+Polsinelli has grown beyond its Kansas City roots to inhabit various strategic locations throughout the country.
+The firm’s aggressive expansion over the years has equipped it with breadth and depth in many areas of litigation, while still maintaining its premier reputation as a go-to litigation firm for the healthcare industry.

-John Peterson, a new addition to this year’s rankings, bridges a geographic and practice divide.
-Based in Nashville but also operating out of Chattanooga as well as Los Angeles, Peterson is a commercial litigator with vast experience in securities as well as real estate, and he is yet another Polsinelli partner devoted to healthcare litigation, an industry essential to Tennessee's economy.
-In Atlanta, Brian McEvoys white-collar practice is dedicated to fraud and abuse in the healthcare industry.
+John Peterson bridges a geographic and practice divide, practicing in Nashville and Chattanooga as well as Los Angeles, Peterson is a commercial litigator with vast experience in securities as well as real estate, and he is yet another Polsinelli partner devoted to healthcare litigation, an industry essential to Tennessee's economy.
+New addition to this year’s Litigation Star ranking is Atlanta-based partner Kurt Erskine.
+His practice’s focus is white collar crime, both investigating and litigating cases against state and federal entities.
+He is leading a healthcare company through a civil rights investigation conducted by the Department of Justice.
+Beyond the healthcare industry, Erskine is handling securities and insider trading fraud investigations by the SEC and DOJ, as well as a fraud case filed by the FBI and DOJ.
 Farah Nicol operates out of the firm’s Raleigh and Los Angeles offices and serves chair of the firm’s litigation department -- the first leader to not be based in Kansas City, the firm’s mainstay.
 Nicol’s primary focus is on product liability and toxic tort litigation.

 Thompson Hine